Why Bitcoin-Related And Ethereum-Related Stocks Are Moving Today | Benzinga

 Why Bitcoin-Related And Ethereum-Related Stocks Are Moving Today

-Shares of crypto-related stocks, including Marathon Digital Holdings Inc (NASDAQ:MARA), Riot Blockchain Inc (NASDAQ:RIOT) and Coinbase Global Inc (NASDAQ:COIN) are trading lower Tuesday morning.
-Bitcoin (CRYPTO: BTC) dipped late Monday following strength in the day and is up on Tuesday.
+Shares of crypto-related stocks, including Marathon Digital Holdings Inc (NASDAQ:MARA), Riot Blockchain Inc (NASDAQ:RIOT) and Coinbase Global Inc (NASDAQ:COIN) are trading higher Wednesday morning as Bitcoin (CRYPTO: BTC) has experienced a roughly 25% gain over the past week.

 Marathon Digital focuses on mining digital assets.
 It owns crypto-currency mining machines and a data center to mine digital assets.
 The company operates in the digital currency blockchain segment and its cryptocurrency machines are located in Canada.